TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

  - c++
 ---

 Passing functions to functions is becoming increasingly prevalent in C++.
 With common advice being to prefer algorithms to loops, new library features like `std::visit`, lambdas being incrementally beefed up[^1][^2] and C++ function programming talks consistently being given at conferences, it's something that almost all C++ programmers will need to do at some point.
 Unfortunately, passing overload sets or function templates to functions is not very well supported by the language.
-In this post I'll discuss a few solutions to this problem.
+In this post I'll discuss a few solutions and show how C++ still has a way to go in supporting this well.

 ## An example

 We have some generic operation called `foo`.
-We want a way of specifying this function with two key requirements to ensure that it's clean to use.
+We want a way of specifying this function which fulfils two key usability requirements.

 1- It should be callable directly without requiring manually specifying template arguments: